Back

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Koiguchi and Kojiri (# 28 & # 29) are produced 'oversize' to allow custom fitting to the dimensions of your Saya.
 The Koiguchi (# 28) is also made with the center hole left smaller to allow for a custom fit.
 With few exceptions, all other parts are ready for installation.
+Displayed below are a number of different styles and sizes that are the most commonly used on Japanese swords.
+They are available from us at 'factory direct pricing'.
+The Fred Lohman Company is the only manufacturer of well made horn parts.

 The 'hook' part # 3 (aka: Tsunakuchi, Kaishizuno, Soritsuna and others) is available in three sizes and was designed to catch the bottom edge of the wearers Obi in an effort to secure the Saya to the wearer and prevent it from being pulled out with the blade during an emergency.